kdeldycke/awesome-engineering-team-management/README.md

 ## Setbacks and Failures

+* `What does not kill me makes me stronger` - Friedrich Nietzsche.
 * [Early-career setback and future career impact](https://www.nature.com/articles/s41467-019-12189-3) - `Despite an early setback, individuals with near misses systematically outperform those with narrow wins in the longer run.`